jorgedlcruz/veeam_grafana/README.md

 But in case you can't read Spanish:
 * Download the veeam-stats.ps1 file and change the BRHost with your own fqdn or IP
 * Run the veeam-stats.ps1 to check that you can retrieve the information properly
 * Add the next to your telegraf.conf and restart the telegraf service.
-Mind the Script path
+Mind the Script path, also if your environment is quite large, you need to tune the interval and timeout and set them higher times 600s for example
 ```
  [[inputs.exec]]
   commands = ["powershell C:/veeam-stats.ps1"]